fxd24/fxd24.github.io/content/cheatsheets/tmux.md

 - **GPU memory**: Detached sessions hold GPU memory - clean up unused sessions
 - **macOS clipboard**: Without proper config, copy/paste between tmux and macOS clipboard won't work
 - **No automatic logging**: Tmux doesn't log output by default - you must set it up manually

+Feel free to contact me or create an issue if there is any mistake.
+I love to improve this cheat sheet and make it more useful for everyone.

 ---